 When exploring a move in-house, we recommend creating a shift in your mindset or being more conscious of how you view progression.
 Many view their career progression on the basis of job title, but you shouldn’t limit yourself to this perception as it will ultimately limit your search.
 Progression can be offered in various ways in-house; it might be through expansion and development of skill-set, exposure to more commercial work, taking on a wider geographical location or gaining managerial responsibilities.
 Making a move in-house shouldn’t be viewed as a threat to achieving your career goals but a career choice which may open more doors for opportunities than you had initially envisaged when starting your legal career.

-If you would like to have a confidential discussion about exploring a move in-house, please contact me on 0207 002 0067 or send an email to email@example.comPosted about 6 years ago
+If you would like to have a confidential discussion about exploring a move in-house, please contact me on 0207 002 0067 or send an email to email@example.comPosted almost 3 years ago